alekslt/HANToMQTT/readme.md

 I'm currently hard coding the secrets (ssid/psk/server adresses/...) in a file secret.h, I've included an example of this file.

+The raw M-Bus data is also sent over MQTT on a "raw/powermeterhan" topic.

 # !!!
 Known Issues !!!

+## Instability/Corruption [Status: Mitigated]

-There is an instability bug that hangs the system after ~10 days.
+There is an instability-issue where the system either loses connection or does not receive new HAN-data after a weeks time or so.
-Probably an out of memory issue, but I haven't had time to debug.
+Does not look to be an OOM issue.
+Currently there's code in now that triggers a watchdog if no new HAN-message is received in 60 seconds, and restarts the device.
+I'm gathering more log samples to track down this issue.

 # MQTT Messages